 However, that of course depends on your establishment’s policy on tipping, tip pooling, and tip sharing.
 Every bar has nuanced policies on barback and bartender tipping; in this Reddit thread, restaurateurs and bartenders share theirs.

-Here are some common barback duties and responsibilities.
-Feel free to print out this list and share with your bar staff.
+Here are 27 common barback duties and responsibilities to share with your bar staff.